-ACNT-1303 Intro to Accounting (2-2-3) A study of analyzing, classifying, and recording business transactions in a manual and computerized environment.
-Emphasis on understanding the complete accounting cycle and preparing financial statements; and apply accounting concepts related to cash and payroll.
-(Workforce Education Course)
+ACNT-1303 Introduction to Accounting I (2-2-3) A study of analyzing, classifying, and recording business transactions in a manual and computerized environment.
+Emphasis on understanding the complete accounting cycle and preparing financial statements, bank reconciliations, and payroll.

-ACNT-1329 Payroll and Business Tax Accounting (3-1-3) A study of payroll procedures, taxing entities, and reporting requirements of local, state, and federal taxing authorities in a manual and computerized environment.
+ACNT-1329 Payroll & Business Tax Accounting (3-1-3) A study of payroll procedures, taxing entities, and reporting requirements of local, state, and federal taxing authorities in a manual and computerized environment.
 Course will cover bank reconciliations, discounts, payroll, and financial statements.
-(Workforce Education Course)